 1) You Have to Be a Straight-A Student

-One of the most common scholarship myths is that you have to be a straight-A student in order to be eligible for any type of scholarship.
+One of the most common scholarship myths is that you must be a straight-A student to be eligible for any scholarship.

 However, this is not true!
-While having good grades is certainly an advantage when it comes to scholarship applications, there are many other factors that come into play.
+While having good grades is undoubtedly an advantage in scholarship applications, many other factors come into play.

 Some scholarships are need-based, some are merit-based, and some are for specific groups or demographics.

-Each of these types of scholarships may have different criteria and qualifications that are unrelated to your academic performance.
+Each type of scholarship may have different criteria and qualifications unrelated to your academic performance.

 2) You Have to Have Perfect Test Scores

-Many people mistakenly believe that they have to have perfect test scores in order to be eligible for a scholarship.
+Many people mistakenly believe they must have perfect test scores to be eligible for a scholarship.

 This couldn’t be further from the truth.
-While having a good GPA and doing well on tests can help increase your chances of getting a scholarship, there are many other factors that can be taken into account.
+While having a good GPA and doing well on tests can help increase your chances of getting a scholarship, many other factors can be considered.

-You may be surprised to find out that some scholarships don’t even require you to submit your test scores!
+You may be surprised that some scholarships don’t require submitting your test scores!

 Don’t let this common scholarship myth keep you from applying.